 Since 2006 the DRA’s archaeological team has been researching and reporting on the history, significance and development of Devon’s manor houses and their landscapes.
 In identifying sites to study, the team makes use of a remarkable map of the county, published in 1765 by Benjamin Donn and from whom the project takes its name.

-Donn’s prize winning map of Devon was produced at a scale of an inch to a mile, and was the first large-scale map of any British county.
+Donn’s prize winning map of Devon was produced at a scale of an inch to a mile, and was the first comprehensive map of the county.
 The accuracy of the survey impressed his peers, and he was awarded £100 by the Society for the Encouragement of the Arts, Manufactures and Commerce (later the Royal Society for the Arts, or RSA).